arnapchapagain/Whatsapp-bot/README.md

 - [X] Send media and other file types in message.
 - [x] Send a message to a group.
 - [x] Send the photo or other files as document
+- [x] Send the photo or other files as document to groups
 - [ ] Create a group.
 - [ ] Add a user to a group.
 - [ ] Remove a user from a group.